 However, it is important to understand that your collaborative divorce attorney must withdraw from your case.
 This means that you and your spouse will have to find new legal representation and start the process all over again.
 Once you commit to the collaborative divorce process it is important to embrace it.
 Be honest, be open, and fight to resolve your divorce amicably.

 Experienced North Carolina Collaborative Divorce Attorneys

 Are you thinking about getting a divorce in North Carolina?
 Do you have children who will be affected by your split, and want to limit the stress and negative emotion the divorce will cause?
 Do you want to get through the process quickly and without spending a lot of money?
 Choosing the collaborative divorce process may be right for you.
-Contact the North Carolina collaborative divorce attorneys at Caulder & Valentine today to schedule a free consultation and find out more.
+Contact the North Carolina collaborative divorce attorneys at Caulder & Valentine today to schedule a consultation and find out more.
 We will review your case, explain the benefits of a collaborative divorce, and answer the questions you have.